MihaiHMO/VSDhdp/README.md

 ```
 `If` creates a priority logic , so the HW will be cascade of MUXes.
 The issues that can appear using the `if` construct is called "Inferred Latches" -  non-intended generated latches because of the coding style.
-In the "conbinational" circuits we do not need to have latches , "sequential" ciruits will have latches .
+In the "conbinational" circuits we do not need to have latches , "sequential" circuits will have latches .
 Usually when we use "Incomplete IF".

 ![](Imgs/d5-1.png)